nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fnehalineogi%2Fazure-cross-solution-network-architectures%2Fmain%2Faks%2Fjson%2Fdockerhost.json)

-### Task 2 (optional) - SSH to the docker hosts.
+### Task 2 (optional) - SSH to the docker VMs.

 1. Find NSG called "Allow-tunnel-traffic" and amend rule "allow-ssh-inbound" - change 127.0.0.1 to your current public IP address and change rule from Deny to Allow

-2. Retrieve the public IP address (or DNS label) for each host VM
+2. Retrieve the public IP address (or DNS label) for each VM

 3. Retrieve the VM passwords from the keyvault.

-4. SSH to your hosts
+4. SSH to your VMs

 ```
 ssh localadmin@[VM Public IP or DNS]